-• Use Form 8824, Like-Kind Exchanges, to report exchanges of qualifying business or investment property for property of a like kind.
-For exchanges of property used in a trade or business (and other noncapital assets), enter the gain or (loss) from Form 8824, if any, on Form 4797, line 5 or line 16.
+• Use Form 8824, Like-Kind Exchanges, to report exchanges of qualifying business or investment real property for real property of a like kind.
+For exchanges of real property used in a trade or business (and other noncapital assets), enter the gain or (loss) from Form 8824, if any, on Form 4797, line 5 or line 16.